Regent Aortic

 Implant Confidently

 The Regent™ aortic mechanical valve offers surgeon-friendly implantability, featuring a low valve implant height that helps ensure coronary ostia clearance.
-Two distinct cuff types—FlexCuff™ or Standard Cuff—provide you with different options.
+Two distinct cuff types—FlexCuff™ or Standard Cuff—provide different options.
 The Regent™ valve features exceptional hemodynamics in small aortic root patients.1*

 Because prosthesis-patient mismatch (PPM) can be problematic in the aortic position, Abbott designed the Regent™ valve specifically to avoid this issue.
 The orifice-to-annulus ratio of the Regent™ valve ensures large effective orifice areas (EOAs) and reduces PPM.2